jeremybatesDC/vueGridBaseballCard/README.md

   blockquote

 ### 2nd release

+--> was it the right call to change imae size based on border/ no border?
+Because color vs clear would make that menu super easy

 -- consider background opacity option so full bleed cards could still have semi transparent outer border for a possibly interesting visual effect